The Best Japanese Sydney Has to Offer (Sashi-Me Please!)

-The Japanese food scene in Sydney is thriving with both quality and variety.
-So, now it’s time to celebrate that fact and pick out our favourite Japanese restaurants in the city.
+Like those of Melbourne, Perth and Brisbane, the Japanese food scene in everyone’s favourite Harbour City is thriving with both quality and variety.
+So, now it’s time to celebrate that fact and raise our chopsticks in celebration of the best Japanese Sydney has to offer.

 If you’re lucky enough to have visited Japan, you’ll know that restaurants there choose to specialise in one kind of food.
 They do one thing and they do it insanely well.

-With this in mind, we’ve picked out Japanese restaurants in Sydney who, while admittedly might have an eclectic menu, focus on one particular Japanese dining speciality.
+With this in mind, we’ve picked out destinations that, while admittedly might have an eclectic menu, focus on one particular Japanese dining speciality.

 You’ll find everything from modern izakayas and ramen joints to luxurious sushi experiences and teppanyaki.
 Get amongst!